 Here’s an actual conversation we had with a ranch and barn owner that hosts weddings.

-While talking to one barn wedding venue owner, she expressed her annoyance at the guests who were complaining about the flies.
+While talking to one barn owner, she expressed her annoyance at the guests who were complaining about the flies.
 You see, it was a barn and they allowed the cows to graze around it during the week.
 On the weekends, the cows were moved to other fields, and cars were parked where the cows once roamed.

 No parking lot lights were provided, so meadow muffins became a reality.
 She just couldn’t understand why anyone would complain, saying, “it’s a barn, after all.”
 Not a pretty picture for weddings or your wedding day!